-PPTP is a VPN protocol that stands for Point-to-Point Protocol.
+PPTP is a VPN protocol that stands for Point to Point Tunneling Protocol.
 It had been the first VPN protocol to be introduced in Windows, which was first available for Windows 95.
-It is amongst the easiest VPN protocol to setup, and much easier to use.
+It is amongst the easiest VPN protocol to set up, and much easier to use.

 PPTP is useful when you need a faster internet connection for streaming that works well with limited processors.
 However, PPTP has security vulnerabilities because it has weak VPN encryption of 128-bit.
 Its underlying authentication protocol i.e. MS-CHAP-v1/v2 are insecure.

-Most VPN providers today offer protocols far superior than PPTP.
+Most VPN providers today offer protocols far superior to PPTP.
 You can find these secure services on our blog on best VPN services 2019 reveals.

-PPTP VPN is available by default in Microsoft Windows, but also available for Linus and MAC OS X. While connected to a VPN, all your internet data flows under a VPN tunnel in following two steps:
+Point to Point VPN is available by default in Microsoft Windows, but also available for Linux and MAC OS X. While connected to a VPN, all your internet data flows under a VPN tunnel in following two steps:

 - When you launch PPTP client, it then connects to the internet provider

-- After, it creates a TCP control connection that is between the VPN client and VPN server.
+- After, it creates a TCP control connection that is between the PPTP VPN client and the VPN server.
 With the help of TCP port 1723, it established a tunnel

 The Good Old Days

 Many members of Generation Y will remember the days when the modem was at the heart of the internet connection as it controlled data transfer between the client and the remote server.